PerlAlien/Alien-Build/README.md

     my $href = $build->install_prop;

-Hash of properties used during the install phase, for either a `system` or `share` install.
-For most things you will want to use `runtime_prop` below.
-Only use `install_prop` for properties that are needed ONLY during the install phase.
-Standard properties:
+Install properties are used during the install phase (either under `share` or `system` install).
+They are remembered for the entire install phase, but not kept around during the runtime phase.
+Thus they cannot be accessed from your [Alien::Base](https://metacpan.org/pod/Alien::Base) based module.

 - root